azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 You don't need:

 * a bastion host
-* inbound port 22
+* an open inbound port 22
-* SSH keys for the Session Manager session
+* SSH keys for the session itself

 ```text
 Admin